arvida/blog/_posts/2022-05-02-hack-keep-focus-bootstrapping.md

 For me it has been key to keep the milestones tangible and business-oriented.
 More practical like ”finish MVP” or ”submit for review” doesn’t have the same bang to me.
 I think that type can get too practical and reaching them is more like completing a task than reaching a goal.
 When there are effects like money in the bank, accountability or customer data in the DB, it gets real in another way.
 And that gets you focused.

-I have been using this method in for different projects over the years, and it has been good way to keep focus be reminided on what is important.
+I have been using this method for different projects over the years, and it has been a good way to keep focus and be reminded of what is important.
+Simple yet effective.